Internet Acceptable Use Policy

 Bandwidth consumption is measured in Gigabytes (GB) and represents total bandwidth used over a period of time, in this case, one month.
 The average residential Customer uses approximately 3.5 GB per month.

-If you have any concerns or questions regarding this AUP, please contact your selected ISP.
+If you have any concerns or questions regarding this AUP, please contact your selected Internet Service Provider.